Mission, Vision, Values

 The Vision & Themes of the School of Public Health

-To lead the state and nation in designing solutions and developing models which address current and emerging public health challenges through the creation of collaborative research, education, and practice activities that build on the unique partnership between the University at Albany and the NYS Department of Health
+To serve as leaders in designing solutions and developing models which address current and emerging public health challenges through the creation of collaborative research, education, and practice activities that build on the unique partnership between the University at Albany and the NYSDOH.

 When the University at Albany School of Public Health was founded in 1985, a unique structural partnership was formed between the University at Albany and the NYS Department of Health, two large state agencies with a shared vision for integrating academics, research and practice to train future public health leaders.
 The existence of this partnership provides the foundation for the successful attainment of our vision and it allows for the development of creative collaborations that integrate basic and applied research, public health practice, quality education, and training.